Vancouver might be the darling – it’s the better-known city in Canada.

 If you stop for lunch, you might dine on simmered pretzel dumplings and four-hour braised short ribs in a celery root puree.

 For dinner, how about mushroom ravioli to start, followed by seared scallops with lemon-mascarpone risotto – are you drooling now?

 Also popular is the resort’s Tuscan Spa, with three treatment rooms and 180-degree views of the Malahat mountain range.

 7) Magnolia Hotel

 Best boutique hotel in Victoria, BC

-You can’t beat the location of the aptly-named, 64-room Magnolia Hotel, a few steps from Victoria’s main shopping avenue (Government Street) and two blocks from the Inner Harbour.
+It’s located a few steps from Victoria’s pedestrian-friendly shopping avenue (Government Street) and two blocks from the Inner Harbour.

 Nightly turn-down service and chocolates round out a deluxe stay.